RasmusBahbah/CARRA2/docs/Processing scripts.rst

 **-o: the wanted output format, there are three choices ["tif","csv","nc"], the default is set to "tif"**

-**-c: number of cores the user want to use.
+**-c: number of CPU cores the user want to use.
 The default is set to 4**